demisto/content-docs/docs/tutorials/tut-integration-ui.md

 ***API Key***

-Add the following values for the apikey parameter:
+Add the following values for the API Key parameter:

 | API Key Parameter Settings  |  |
 | ------------- |-------------|